kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 ## December 2018

-- Heading off to France.
+- Heading off to France for Christmas.
 - I get a huge wad of cash for my trip ready.
-- It's in the top of my handbag, I haven't closed my handbag.
+- It's in an envelope resting on the top of my handbag.
+- I haven't closed my handbag.
-- I'm using my phone, the camera is operational; anyone with a view of my hacked phone camera will see the wad of cash at the top of my handbag.
+- I'm using my phone, the camera is operational; anyone with a view of my hacked phone camera will see the wad of cash at the top of my handbag as I constantly use it with the camera pointed to my bag on the table in front of me.
-- I leave the house and walk to the car.
+- Eventually, I leave the house and go outside to the car.
-- A man is approaching me, he is walking in the road smiling at me, saying something weird.
+- A man is approaching me from the top of the street.
+- He's on the pavement, then he sees me and steps out on the road, walking towards me, smiling at me, saying something weird.
-- I don't like the look of him.
+- I don't like the look of him, at all.
-- Black hair, pale skin, medium build, a little overweight.
+- Black hair, pale skin, medium build, a little overweight, about 45.
+- He walks towards me and he's getting really close.
+- I can't remember what he's saying, something ridiculous I told Jan about.
+It'll be in the records.
-- He walks over to me and reaches out to put his hand in my bag.
+- He's about a metre away from me now, and reaches his hand towards my open handbag which I have hanging on my arm.
+- It's very surprising and I feel threatened by it.
-- At that moment my neighbor Charlie comes out of his house (which I'm parked right outside).
+- At that moment, my neighbor across from us, Charlie, comes out of his house (which I'm parked right outside).
 - The man turns and leaves very quickly.
 - He literally had his hand very nearly in my bag; as if he knew what was in there!
-- I report this to the local community officer Jan.
+- I report the incident to the local community police officer Jan.
-- She says; oh he was probably just a bit drunk and being friendly!
+- She says; *oh he was probably just a bit drunk and being friendly!*
+- I think he was going to rob me and he had inside information from his associates who were hacking my phone and monitoring my every move.

 ## January 2019